Two activists arrested in Jackson statue vandalism

 This story was updated at 3:12 p.m.

-Two people were arrested early Thursday and charged with vandalizing the statue of Confederate General Thomas “Stonewall” Jackson, Charlottesville police say.
+Two people were arrested early Thursday and charged with vandalizing the statue of Confederate Gen. Thomas “Stonewall” Jackson, Charlottesville police said.

-Nicolas McCarthy-Rivera, a 31-year-old resident of Charlottesville, and Jesse Tobias Beard, a 44-year-old resident of Charlottesville, were arrested at the statue at about 3:25 a.m.
+Nicolas McCarthy-Rivera, 31, and Jesse Tobias Beard, 44, both of Charlottesville, were arrested at the statue at about 3:25 a.m.

 Both are charged with felony vandalism and misdemeanor trespassing, according to police.

-There is a reward available through Crime Stoppers for information leading to an arrest.

-Each have been involved in prior anti-racism efforts surrounding the aftermath of the 2017 Unite the Right rally.
+McCarthy-Rivera and Beard both have been involved in anti-racism efforts surrounding the aftermath of the 2017 Unite the Right rally.

 Beard was found guilty of obstructing free passage related to an incident on the anniversary of the Unite the Right rally on 2018, according to court records.

-McCarthy-Rivera was similarly arrested in 2018 while protesting the conviction of a black man charged with disorderly conduct for using an improvised flamethrower to deter advancing white supremacists during the Unite the Right rally.
+McCarthy-Rivera was similarly arrested in 2018 while protesting the conviction of a black man charged with disorderly conduct for using an improvised flamethrower to deter advancing white supremacists during the rally.
 He was found guilty for a traffic violation, along with several other activists.

 Post a comment as